Deutsche Bundesbank: The Bundesbank today

 Unlike other central banks such as the Bank of England and the U.S. Federal Reserve (but like the ECB), the Bundesbank is not officially responsible for maintaining the stability of the financial system and is not a lender of last resort.
+For 2022, the Bundesbank recorded its first loss since 1979.

 Based on the Bundesbank Act and the ECB Statute, the Bundesbank has four areas of activity, which it mostly handles jointly with the ECB:

 The Bundesbank as a note-issuing bank

 As a note-issuing bank, the Bundesbank provides the economy with cash, and ensures the physical circulation of cash.
 It checks the cash delivered by banks and money transport companies, removes counterfeit money from circulation and hands it to the police.
 It changes D-Mark holdings still in circulation, without any time limit and replaces damaged or mutilated notes (National Analysis Centre for Counterfeit and Damaged Banknotes and Coins).
 It also issues information on the safety mechanisms for notes and coins and issues a weekly bulletin on the volume of cash in circulation.